KubeOperator/kubeapps-plus/chart/README.md

 Error: namespaces "kubeapps" is forbidden: User "system:serviceaccount:kube-system:default" cannot get namespaces in the namespace "kubeapps"
 ```

-This usually is an indication that Tiller was not installed with enough permissions to create the resources required by Kubeapps.
-In order to install Kubeapps, tiller will need to be able to install Custom Resource Definitions cluster-wide, as well as manage app repositories in your kubeapps namespace.
+This usually is an indication that Tiller was not installed with enough permissions to create the resources required by Kubeapps Plus.
+In order to install Kubeapps Plus, tiller will need to be able to install Custom Resource Definitions cluster-wide, as well as manage app repositories in your kubeapps namespace.
 The easiest way to enable this in a development environment is install Tiller with elevated permissions (e.g. as a cluster-admin).
 For example:

 ```
 kubectl -n kube-system create sa tiller